clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/punctuation.rst

 #################

-This section contains all the information regarding the correct use of punctuation for the |CLOSIA| documentation.
+This section contains all the information regarding the correct use of punctuation for the |CL-ATTR| documentation.

 Commas, Semicolons, and Colons
 ******************************